SilvioGiancola/SoccerNetv2-DevKit/Download/README.md

 pip install SoccerNet --upgrade
 ```

-Then usethe API to downlaod the data of interest:
+Then use the API to downlaod the data of interest:

 ```
 import SoccerNet